-Fujifilm X-T1 versus Olympus E-M5 II
+Fujifilm X-T1 vs Olympus E-M5 II

-The Fujifilm X-T1 and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were revealed to the public, respectively, in January 2014 and February 2015.
+The Fujifilm X-T1 and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were announced, respectively, in January 2014 and February 2015.
 Both the X-T1 and the E-M5 II are mirrorless interchangeable lens cameras that are based on an APS-C (X-T1) and a Four Thirds (E-M5 II) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Olympus provides 15.9 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Olympus provides 15.9 MP.